AFRICA

 The following transactions regarding businesses subject to joint control may be subject to merger control if the joint venture is "full function":

-A joint venture that is not “full function”, because it does not, on a lasting basis, perform all the functions of an autonomous economic entity, is not subject to merger control but may be scrutinized under the general prohibition on restrictive agreements.
+A joint venture that is not “full function”, because it does not, on a lasting basis, perform all the functions of an autonomous economic entity, is not subject to merger control but may be scrutinized under the general prohibition on restrictive agreements (if the joint venture has coordination of the market behavior of the parent companies as object or effect).
 Whether a joint venture is considered “full function” or merely “cooperative” depends on the level of the joint venture’s dependence on its parents and to what extent the joint venture has an independent presence in the market.
+There are no local guidelines on what is considered as “full function” joint venture, so the EU regulations would apply accordingly.

 Thresholds that decide whether a merger notification must be filed